 How to Wash and Dry Jeans: A Step-by-Step Guide

 Jeans require special attention, even after the first use.
-If you want to enjoy your denim favourites for years to come, then the key to their long life is in the laundry.
-If you want to know how to wash jeans without fading, follow these steps to keep your jeans looking as good as new.
+If you want to enjoy your denim favorites for years to come, then the key to long life is in the laundry.
+If you want to know how to wash jeans without fading, follow these steps and keep your jeans looking as good as new.

 If your jeans are machine washable, turn them inside out before placing in the washing machine.

-- 3. Use cold water and a laundry detergent for jeans.
+Use cold water and a laundry detergent for jeans

-A detergent like Studio by Tide Darks & Colors helps improve the quality of your jeans by trimming down stray fibres, and it protects them from discoloration, pilling, and fading.
-Make sure to only wash your jeans with other dark-colored clothing.
+A detergent like Studio by Tide Darks & Colors helps improve the quality of your jeans by trimming down stray fibers, and protects them from discoloration, pilling, and fading.
+Make sure to only wash your jeans with other deep-colored clothing.

 How to Wash Jeans Without a Machine: A Step-by-Step Guide

 Sometimes you need to wash your jeans by hand.
-Perhaps prefer not to put them in the machine if they come with some delicate embroidered detail or beading, or if you’re worried about color transfer when they’re new.
+Perhaps prefer not to put them in the machine if they come with some delicate embroidered detail or beading or you’re worried about color transfer if they’re new.
 Find out more about how to wash your jeans without using a washing machine.

-Swish the jeans around in the water, and use your hands to move them around the water for one to two minutes.
+Swish the jeans around in the water, use your hands to move them around the water for 1-2 minutes.

 Leave your jeans submerged in the water to give them a good clean.

-Remove any dirty water, and leave the jeans to soak in clean water for another 5 to10 minutes.
-Use your hands to move them around to get rid of any excess dirt or detergent.
+Remove any dirty water and leave the jeans in clean water for another 5-10 minute soak.
+Use your hands to move them around to get rid of any excess dirt of detergent.

-Drain the water, roll or fold your jeans, and squeeze any leftover water out, just don’t wring them.
+Drain the water and roll or fold your jeans and squeeze any leftover water out, just don’t wring them.